Sanjay-Ramkumar-0/Data-analysis-/README.md

-no.inf, numpy supports infinite np.isnan() and np.isinf() also take arrays as inputs, and return boolean arrays as results np.isfinite()
+no.inf, numpy supports infinite np.isnan() and np.isinf() also take arrays as inputs, and return boolean arrays as results np.isfinite() df.dropna() will drop all the rows in which any null value is present
 # reading a csv file
 df = pd.read_csv('file_name.csv',header=None)
 df.columns=['col1_name','col2_name']